-Island Pacific US/UK/India Segment Revenue growth would need to decrease by more than 22% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.
+- Island Pacific US/UK/India Segment Revenue growth would need to decrease by more than 12% before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant. - AdvanceRetail/Island Pacific Australia Segment Revenue growth would need to decrease by more than 2% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.

-AdvanceRetail/Island Pacific Australia Segment Revenue growth would need to decrease by more than 1% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.
+Intelligent Retail Segment

-Intelligent Retail Segment Revenue growth would need to decrease by more than 5% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.
+Revenue growth would need to decrease by more than 11% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.